Home » Articles » What is the cost per lead? How do you calculate it?

 Total Marketing Spend / Total New Leads = Cost Per Lead (CPL)

-Always keep in mind that the cost per lead should never exceed the profit margin.
-It would imply that you are operating at a loss since leads do not convert to customers.
+Always remember that the cost per lead should never exceed the profit margin.
+Exceeding it would imply operating at a loss since leads do not convert to customers.

 It would be excellent if you assessed the cost per lead for each channel independently.
 It allows you to evaluate each track’s performance and eliminate those that aren’t working for you.